Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 As we are not specifically interested in neither *p* nor *l**a**m**b**d**a*<sub>0</sub> we can replace *p**λ*<sub>0</sub> with *λ* and focus only on the rate at which samples are observed.
-Therefore the number of observed samples left by *b*<sub>*i*</sub> is *O*<sub>*i*</sub> ∼ *P**o**i**s**s**o**n*(*I*<sub>*i*</sub>*λ*).
+Therefore the number of observed samples left by bear number *i* is *O*<sub>*i*</sub> ∼ *P**o**i**s**s**o**n*(*I*<sub>*i*</sub>*λ*).

 ***HOW IT IS SIMULATED***

-For this simulation *W* is a 9 x 9 square with center in origo of the two dimensional Cartesian plane and *S* is the 2 x 2 square centred around origo.
+For this simulation *W* is a 9 x 9 square with centre in origo of the two dimensional Cartesian plane and *S* is the 2 x 2 square centred around origo.
 We want *S* and *O* to have the same average population density and since *S* has an area of 4 square units and *W* has an area of 36 that is 9 times larger we simulate the population of *W* from a *p**o**i**s**s**o**n*(9*μ*) distribution where *μ* is the mean population size of *S*.
-The reason the poisson distribution was chosen for the population size is because for large mean the distribution is close to a normal distribution but discrete.

-To keep it simple the bears are uniformly distributed throughout *W*.
-As such each simulated bear *b*<sub>*i*</sub> has a territory midpoint *μ*<sub>*i*</sub> = (*X*<sub>*i*</sub>,*Y*<sub>*i*</sub>) ∼ (*U*<sub>−3, 3</sub>,*U*<sub>−3, 3</sub>).
+For the location of bears midpoints in *W* we choose to use a homogeneous poisson process throughout the plane.
+As such each simulated bear number *i* has a territory midpoint *μ*<sub>*i*</sub> = (*X*<sub>*i*</sub>,*Y*<sub>*i*</sub>) ∼ (*U*<sub>−3, 3</sub>,*U*<sub>−3, 3</sub>).
 Any bear whose midpoint lies within *S* is marked as a “True Bear” and the rest as “False bears.”
 The total number of “True bears” *N* is what we are trying to estimate so for each simulation we include this total.
-For each *b*<sub>*i*</sub> we simulate the number of samples they leave from a *P**o**i**s**s**o**n*(*λ*) distribution.
+For each simulated bear we simulate the number of samples they leave from a *P**o**i**s**s**o**n*(*λ*) distribution.
 Each simulated sample then has its location simulated from the bivariate normal distribution *N*(*m**u*<sub>*i*</sub>,*σ**I*).
 Any sample that is not contained in